 AIOPSLAB is equipped with an extensible observability layer to provide comprehensive monitoring capabilities.
 AIOPSLAB collects a wide array of telemetry data by its telemetry collector, including (1) traces from Jaeger (Jaeger Authors, 2024) detailing the end-to-end paths of requests through distributed systems, (2) application logs retrieved by Kubectl, or formatted and recorded by Filebeat (Elasticsearch, 2024b) and Logstash (Elasticsearch, 2024a), and (3) system metrics monitored by Prometheus (Prometheus Authors, 2024).
 AIOPSLAB not only supports data collection during the interaction with the LLM agent but can also export the data offline to facilitate evaluating other traditional AIOps approaches.
 Besides, AIOPSLAB is designed to capture information from other dimensions, e.g., codebase, configuration, and cluster information.
-Developers can also design and expose low-level system information (such as syscall logs) to agents using AIOPSLAB's interface.
+Developers can also design and expose low-level system information, such as syscall logs (Inam et al., 2022; Zeng et al., 2022; 2021), to agents using AIOPSLAB's interface.